Autism speaks is a bit of a controversy in the autism community. But why is that? And why, are we as parents, not as aware of this?

 So what changed?

 I learned, I researched, I got educated about certain organizations.
-I was already pretty informed about Jenny McCarthy though.
+I was already pretty informed about Jenny McCarthy though – and I have quite a bit to say about her as well.

 So is there a reason that I don’t support Autism Speaks?